istio/istio.io/_docs/setup/kubernetes/automatic-sidecar-inject.md

 ---
-title: Using the Istio Initializer
+title: Automatic sidecar injection
-overview: This task shows you how to use the Istio Initializer for automatic sidecar proxy injection
+overview: Instructions for installing the Istio initializer in Kubernetes to automatically inject the Istio sidecar into pods.

-order: 40
+order: 50

 layout: docs
 type: markdown
 ---
 {% include home.html %}

-This task shows how to use the Istio Initializer for automatic sidecar proxy injection.
+This page provides instructions to setup the Istio Initializer for automatic sidecar proxy injection.
 You'll learn how to enable the prerequisite alpha features in your cluster, enable the initializer, and fine-tune the configuration of the initializer itself and your workloads to enable